-December 4th, 2013 by Yitian Liao · Comments Off
+December 4th, 2013 by Yitian Liao · Comments Off on connection

 Even when you’re overdoing a good thing, it will become bad eventually.

 In God Jr, Jim, the father, was searching for meaning and healing in the wake of his son’s death, which he felt responsible for.
 He tried to make memories with his dead son through video games and attempted to get to know his son.
 In the third section, “The Children Scraw”, Jim took the Bear from the game as his role, the game’s hero.
 The interaction between other characters from the game and him reveals his feeling of being the killer of his son and also built the bridge between father and son, hero and supporting characters.
 The process of the game, such as levels, quests and monsters, is like a spiritual treatment for the father.
 Game, here, is a tool.

 Game can be other tools, as Ito and Brittani describe in their articles.
 “It is largely a form of friendship-driven sociability; while gaming is certainly important, it is not the central focus (p.206).”
 And, it could seize the mobilizing and even be a professional pursuit.
 Making a game is like promoting a brand, which is about public communication.
 It is not the age that the producers tell the users what to play and what to like any more.
 Consumers choose games that they think can represent and satisfy them (in terms of identity, life-style, social needs) the most.